Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Experiments

 \subsection{Ablation Study}

+We conduct ablation studies to investigate why the proposed CIADA solution achieves superior SSOA results.
+The CD Loss is placed before the task head in TABLE~\ref{tab_ab2} considering different decoder architectures.
+In all cases, the experiments are implemented under {Cityscapes}${\to}${KITTI-360-ab (C5)} and the model is evaluated on the validation set of KITTI-360-ab (C5) in mIoU ($\%$).

-\PAR{Ablations on CI knowledge.} The CI knowledge of applied MOS is stored in the proposed bidirectional teacher.
-Tab.~\ref{tab_ab}(a) shows the results under different usages of BT.
-The single degradation teacher provides a mIoU increase of $2.18$ due to the data augmentation of aberrations, while the single recovery teacher improves the UDA performance by $2.17$ in mIoU through knowledge distillation of the auxiliary recovery in the target domain.
-However, the cascade of the recovery model and the src-only trained segmenter leads to a worse result ($37.60$ to $15.21$).
+\PAR{Ablations on CI knowledge.} The CI knowledge of applied MOS is stored in the bidirectional teacher.
+TABLE~\ref{tab_ab1} shows the results under different usages of BT.
+Based on a simple baseline network, the single degradation teacher provides a mIoU increase of $2.18$ due to the data augmentation of aberrations, while the single recovery teacher improves the UDA performance by $2.17$ in mIoU through implicit knowledge distillation of the auxiliary recovery in the target domain.
 The combination of two teachers achieves the highest gain of $4.12$, which enables auxiliary recovery learning in both domains.

-\PAR{Ablations on decoders.} Tab.~\ref{tab_ab}(b) shows that the applied Hamburger decoder~\cite{guo2022segnext} achieves the best CIADA performance of $48.55$ in mIoU, despite with lower src-only and ST-UDA performance.
-Compared to the simple SegFormer decoder~\cite{xie2021segformer} or other decoders focusing on global context (\ie~UperNet~\cite{xiao2018unified}, ASPP~\cite{chen2018encoder}, and DAFormer~\cite{hoyer2022daformer}), the matrix-decomposition-based Hamburger can learn better global context in both semantic segmentation and image recovery~\cite{geng2021attention}, which is essential for CIADA with the auxiliary image recovery task.
+\PAR{Ablations on decoders.} TABLE~\ref{tab_ab2} shows that Hamburger decoder~\cite{guo2022segnext} achieves the best CIADA result of $48.55$ in mIoU.
+Compared to the simple SegFormer decoder~\cite{xie2021segformer} or other decoders focusing on global context (\ie~UperNet~\cite{xiao2018unified}, ASPP~\cite{chen2018encoder}, and DAFormer~\cite{hoyer2022daformer}), the matrix-decomposition-based Hamburger can learn better global context in both segmentation and recovery~\cite{geng2021attention}, which is essential for CIADA with the auxiliary recovery task.
 In addition, the Hamburger aggregating all encoder features (Hamburger$^*$) brings a mIoU drop of $0.32$, showing that the shallow layer features hurt the performance of CIADA.

 \PAR{Ablations on the CD Loss.} The CD Loss can be applied to any feature in the decoder, where we define burger-in, burger-out, and align-out for the Hamburger decoder in Fig.~\ref{fig:ciada}(c).
-As shown in Tab.~\ref{tab_ab}(c), the CD Loss brings improvements of $0.35{\sim}0.99$ due to the knowledge distillation between two tasks.
+As shown in TABLE~\ref{tab_ab3}, the CD Loss brings improvements of $0.35{\sim}0.99$ due to the knowledge distillation between two tasks.
 The optimum position for the CD Loss is burger-in, which is far from the task head.
-It reveals the knowledge is best distilled at the early stage of the decoder due to the differences between the two tasks in CIADA.
+It reveals that the knowledge is best distilled at the early stage of the decoder due to the differences between the two tasks in CIADA.